deta/space-docs/src/pages/docs/en/reference/spacefile.md

 *Optional*

-Use the `env` preset to specify environment variables that the user can set for a Micro.
+Use the `env` preset to define environment variables that the user can set for a Micro.

 - `name` : environment variable name or key
 - `description` : human friendly description